-Management uses judgment in estimating provisions for sale allowances such as cash discounts, returns, rebates and chargebacks.
-The product revenue we recognize quarter over quarter is net of these estimated allowances.
+Management uses judgment in estimating provisions for sale allowances such as cash discounts, returns, rebates and chargebacks, including potential clawbacks in certain jurisdictions when pricing terms are based on temporary use authorisations and thus subject to future negotiation.
+The product revenue recognized quarter over quarter is net of these estimated allowances.
 Such estimates require the need to make estimates about matters that are inherently uncertain.
 The Company's estimates are based on our historical claims as supplemented by management's judgment (see Notes 2 (Revenue recognition) and 3 for additional information).